Common Privacy Mistakes and How to Avoid Them

 How to Avoid It:

-- Avoid accessing sensitive accounts (e.g., online banking) or entering personal information while on public Wi-Fi.
+- Avoid accessing sensitive accounts (e.g., online banking) while connected to public Wi-Fi.

 - Use a virtual private network (VPN) to encrypt your internet connection and protect your data.